hsh555/react-movies/README.md

 This is a React project that uses TMDB APIs.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Show Online
+## See Online

-You can show it on http://hadi-reactmovies.herokuapp.com/
+You can see it on http://hadi-reactmovies.herokuapp.com/